Sports Coach Logo Sports Coach Training Principles Fitness Components

 Oliver Jones considers "what is a sport", and would it be appropriate to say, "Poker is a sport"?

-While some may argue that it makes no difference whatsoever whether poker is classified as a sport or not, the fact remains that the argument has been there for the longest time and is not likely to vanish anytime soon.
-First, let us look at how the term 'sport' is defined?
+While some may argue that it makes no difference whether Poker is classified as a sport, the fact remains that the argument has been there for a long time and is not likely to vanish anytime soon.
+First, let us look at how the term 'sport' is defined.

-In one definition, the Collins English Dictionary presents sport as an "activity pursued exercise or pleasure."
-Then it adds that sport would often involve testing physical capabilities and would be competitive.
+In one definition the Collins English Dictionary presents sport as an "activity pursued exercise or pleasure."
+The dictionary adds that sport often involves testing physical capabilities and is competitive.
 Poker fits into the characteristics of pursuing pleasure and, of course, being competitive.
-Being physically active, we would associate the word 'sport' with fast-paced or tactical movements of the body rigorous enough to make one sweat, but where does that leave an activity like golf?
+Being physically active, we would associate the word 'sport' with fast-paced or tactical body movements rigorous enough to make one sweat, but where does that leave an activity like golf?

 Skill, and then luck